In some ensemble shows (especially the Sitcom), the main characters form a tight social circle. They all know each other, and do everything together.

 - Two of these exist in Kodomo No Jikan.
 Rin, Mimi and Kuro (and, depending on what they're doing, Rin will drag Aoki into it) make up one, Aoki, Houin, Shirai and Oyajima (the only four named teachers, and at times, the only four teachers) making up another.
 Aoki was shown having outside of work friends once, really early on.
 They haven't shown up again.
 When there's even other teachers in existence (sometimes nameless, non-student people will be seen in the Teacher's Lounge, but not normally) the main 4 are treated like the only ones in existence.
 The other students are never even named.

-- In Magical Project S, both Misao and Sasami (despite the second being supposedly more social) only hang out with each other and their parents.
+- In Pretty Sammy, both Misao and Sasami (despite the second being supposedly more social) only hang out with each other and their parents.

 - In Ranma ½, ancillary characters are hardly ever named and never seem to play any significant part of the main cast's lives.
 If anything, they're just admirers.
 The main cast (The Tendo and Saotome families, the Chinese Amazons, and the Fiancee Brigade) and the second-string characters all seem to be a self-contained unit.
 This is understandable, as regular humans are too fragile to hang out with this bunch without getting hurt.